 Every day companies entrust their employees with cash, checks, inventory, trade secrets and other assets.
 While the majority of employees are honest, under the right circumstances, even the most loyal employees might steal if given the motive and opportunity to do so.

-Fraud Prevention also explores ways to sell fraud prevention to management and finally the course provides an overview of internal controls and preventative measures that you can implement to help mitigate fraud.
+Fraud Prevention also explores ways to sell fraud prevention to management and provides an overview of internal controls and preventative measures that you can implement to mitigate fraud.

 ACFE Ordering and Return Policy